Beaver Island Marine Museum

 Gill Net Boat Restoration Project

-The Society is restoring a wooden gill-net boat which fished northern waters since 1935.
+The Society has restored a wooden gill-net boat which fished northern waters since 1935.
 Visitors can go on board to get a sense of what this way of life was like.